- Average BOP insurance costs in Pennsylvania

 What is BOP insurance and what does it cover?

-A BOP is a bundled policy that combines general liability insurance and commercial property insurance.
-The general liability portion covers third-party claims of bodily injury and property damage.
-The commercial property portion covers damage to your business location and business property, like inventory and equipment.
+A BOP is an insurance package that combines general liability insurance and commercial property insurance.
+General liability covers claims of bodily injury and property damage while commercial property covers damage to your location as well as your inventory, equipment and other property.

 How do I get a quote for BOP insurance?